Parth Jindal

 Parth Jindal (born 19 May 1990) is an Indian businessman and scion of JSW Group.
+He is also the chairman of JSW MG Motors India.

 Early life and education

 Jindal is the youngest of three children of Sajjan Jindal and Sangita Jindal.
 An alumnus of Cathedral and John Connon School from Mumbai and Sevenoaks School in England, he earned a BA in economics and political science from Brown University in 2012, and an MBA from Harvard Business School in 2016.

 Career

-He joined the JSW Group as an economic analyst in 2012 and also did a secondment with JFE Steel Japan for six months.
+Jindal joined the JSW Group as an economic analyst in 2012 and also did a secondment with JFE Steel Japan for six months.
 Prior to that, he worked with Falcon Edge Capital, a hedge fund in New York City.
-At JSW Group, he worked as an economic analyst, overseeing strategic projects.
-As a result, he was instrumental in developing a new retail strategy for JSW Steel and turning around several of the group's loss-making subsidiaries, including JSW Cement and JSW Steel USA.
+At JSW Group, he initially oversaw strategic projects such as JSW Cement and JSW Steel USA.

-Jindal led a group that built a 2.3 million-ton auto-grade steel plant in Vijaynagar, Bellary before he went to Harvard University in 2014 to get his MBA.
+Jindal led a group that built a 2.3 million-ton auto-grade steel plant in Vijaynagar, Bellary before he went to Harvard University in 2014.
 At that time, the plant was dubbed the first Indian steel establishment to manufacture auto steel because, until then, all major Indian car makers were importing high-quality steel for car panels from South Korea, Japan, or Germany.